Lenny Henry: 1990s

 In the early 1990s, Henry starred in the Hollywood film True Identity, in which his character pretended to be a white person (using make-up, prostheses, and a wig) to avoid the mob.
 The film was not commercially successful.
 In 1991, he starred in a BBC drama alongside Robbie Coltrane called Alive and Kicking, in which he played a heroin addict, which was based on a true story.

-Also in 1991, he starred in the Christmas comedy Bernard and the Genie alongside Alan Cumming and Rowan Atkinson.
-Henry is known as the choleric chef Gareth Blackstock from the 1990s television comedy series Chef!, or from his 1999 straight-acting lead role in the BBC drama Hope And Glory.
+Also in 1991, he starred as Josephus the Genie in the BBC Christmas comedy TV film Bernard and the Genie, alongside Alan Cumming and Rowan Atkinson.
+Moreover, Henry is perhaps best known as the choleric chef Gareth Blackstock from the 1990s television comedy series Chef!, and from his 1999 straight acting lead role in the BBC drama Hope and Glory.
 He was co-creator with Neil Gaiman and producer of the 1996 BBC drama serial Neverwhere.

 Henry appeared as a backing singer on Kate Bush's album The Red Shoes (1993) for the song "Why Should I Love You?" on which Prince played guitar.
 He also performed, backed by David Gilmour of Pink Floyd, at Amnesty International's Big 3-0 fund raising concert.
 Henry returned to the BBC to do Lenny Henry in Pieces, a character-based comedy sketch show which was followed by The Lenny Henry Show, in which he combined stand-up, character sketches and song parodies.

+The Daily Mail reported in 1994 that Henry was set to star in a biographical film of Billy Strachan's life titled A Wing and a Prayer; however, the script was never turned into a film.